castorini/bertserini/README.md

 ## Notes

-We also provide the code to run with Anseirni's indexing version.
+We also provide the code to run with Anseirni's indexing version. \
+This requires .jar files from compiled [Anserini](https://github.com/castorini/anserini). \
-You can download the ```.jar``` files through ```wget ftp://72.143.107.253/BERTserini/lib.zip``` And swithch to Anserini code provided in ./retriever/anserini_retriever.py #TODO: swithch to argument setting Or you can look into [Anserini]'s repo and modify and compile the code for you own needs.
+You can look into Anserini's repo and modify the code for you own needs. \
-This requires you to have java installed.
+And then swithch to the API connecting Anserini provided in ./retriever/anserini_retriever.py #TODO: swithch to argument setting

 ## Citation